holmgr/cargo-sweep/README.md

 To clean everything but the latest build you will need to run it in several steps.

-**DEPRICATED** This behavior can be too agressive, since cargo can skip reading files when building a near-identical build, see #2 and #11.
+**DEPRICATED** This behavior can be too aggressive, since cargo can skip reading files when building a near-identical build, see #2 and #11.
 Also, this will be replaced once `build-plan` is stabilized in cargo.

 ```
 cargo sweep -s